CISecurity/ControlsAssessmentSpecification/control-11/control-11.2.rst

 	* - Asset Type
 	  - Security Function
 	  - Implementation Groups
-	* - Network
+	* - Data
-	  - Identify
+	  - Recover
-	  - 2, 3
+	  - 1, 2, 3

 Dependencies
 ------------
-* Sub-control 1.4: Maintain Detailed Asset Inventory
+* Safeguard 1.1: Establish and Maintain Detailed Enterprise Asset Inventory
-* Sub-control 1.5: Maintain Asset Inventory Information
+* Safeguard 2.1: Establish and Maintain a Software Inventory
+* Safeguard 4.1: Establish and Maintain a Secure Configuration Process

 Inputs
 ------
-#.
-The list of traffic flow configurations for network devices.
-(M5)
-#.
-The inventory of configuration rules pertaining to traffic flow through network devices.
-(M4)
+#. :code:`GV1`: Enterprise asset inventory
+#. :code:`GV5`: Authorized software inventory
+#. :code:`GV3`: Configuration standards

 Operations
 ----------
 #.
-Perform a set calculation, computing the Intersection (M1) of Input 1 and Input 2
+For each asset in :code:`GV1` identify and enumerate assets that are in-scope for automated backups: :code:`GV33` (M1)
 #.
-Examine the inventory of configuration rules to manually determine those traffic flow rules which do not contain complete information (such as names, business needs, etc) (M6)
+Use :code:`GV5` to identify authorized backup software and for each asset identified in Operation 1
+	#.
+Identify and enumerate assets covered by at least one authorized backup software: :code:`GV34` (M2)
+	#.
+Identify and enumerate assets not covered by at least one authorized backup software (M3)
+#.
+Use :code:`GV3` to check if the software on assets identifed in Operation 2.1 is configured correctly
+	#.
+Identify and enumerate assets with properly configured backup software (M4)
+	#.
+Identify and enumerate assets with improperly configured backup software (M5)
+#.
+For each asset with backup software identified in Operation 2.1, examine logs to determine the most recent successful backup date.
+Compare that date to current date and capture timeframe in days.
+	#.
+Identify and enumerate assets that have been backeup within seven days or less (M6)
+	#.
+Identify and enumerate assets that have been backedup outside of a sevend day window (M7)

 Measures
 --------
-* M1 = The intersection of Input 1 and Input 2.
-This intersection measures which of the inventoried configuration rules are contained in the enterprise's security configuration standards.
-* M2 = The "left" side of the set calculation measures the traffic flow configuration which are not documented in the inventory.
-* M3 = The "right" side of the set calculation measures any configuration rules in the inventory which are not currently configured on the network device.
+* M1 = Count of assets within scope for automated backups
+* M2 = Count of in-scope assets with authorized backup software installed
+* M3 = Count of in-scope assets without authorized backup software installed
-* M4 = Count of traffic flow configuration rules in the inventory.
+* M4 = Count of in-scope assets with properly configured backup software
-* M5 = The current traffic flow configuration for the network device
+* M5 = Count of in-scope assets with improperly configured backup software
-* M6 = Count of traffic flow rules in the inventory that are incomplete
+* M6 = Count of in-scope assets backed up within a week
+* M7 = Count of in-scope assets not backed up within a week

 Metrics
 -------

-* If M2 > 0 then there are traffic flows configured on the device which are not documented in the inventory.
-* If M3 > 0, there are configuration items in the inventory no longer configured in the device's configuration.

 Coverage
 ^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of undocumented traffic flow configurations to the current total traffic
+	  - | The percentage of in-scoope assets with properly configured authorized
-	    | flow configurations
+	    | backup software
 	* - **Calculation**
-	  - :code:`M2 / M5`
+	  - :code:`M4 / M1`

-Completeness
+Compliance
 ^^^^^^^^^^^^
 .. list-table::

 	* - **Metric**
-	  - | The ratio of inventoried but incomplete traffic flow rules to the total set of traffic
-	    | flow rules.
+	  - | The percentage of in-scope assets backed up within a week timeframe
 	* - **Calculation**
-	  - :code:`M6 / M4`
+	  - :code:`M6 / M1`

 .. history
 .. authors